 - Are there any support groups or clubs for students with disabilities?

-This article was originally published in CollegeXpress.
+A version of this article was originally published in CollegeXpress.